Blazemeter/CitrixPlugin/PRE_REQUISITES.md

 Display settings of 1024 x 768 are recommended.

+Alternatively, you can use the following JMeter parameters to try to set display settings of the Citrix session (See citrix.properties file for futher information):

+* bzm.citrix.client_factory.client_property.horizontal_resolution
+* bzm.citrix.client_factory.client_property.vertical_resolution
+* bzm.citrix.client_factory.client_property.color_depth

+Keep in mind that Citrix server settings have precedence on the above parameters.

 #### Windows Style

 Record all windows in the "classic" windows style—not the XP style.
 This is relevant when using Hash.